imroc/req-website/content/zh/docs/prologue/quickstart.md

   resp, err := client.R().
     SetHeader("Accept", "application/vnd.github.v3+json"). // Chainable request settings
     SetPathParam("username", "imroc").
-    SetResult(&userInfo). // Unmarshal response body into userInfo automatically if status code is between 200 and 299.
+    SetSuccessResult(&userInfo). // Unmarshal response body into userInfo automatically if status code is between 200 and 299.
-    SetError(&errMsg). // Unmarshal response body into errMsg automatically if status code >= 400.
+    SetErrorResult(&errMsg). // Unmarshal response body into errMsg automatically if status code >= 400.
     EnableDump(). // Enable dump at request level, only print dump content if there is an error or some unknown situation occurs to help troubleshoot.
     Get("https://api.github.com/users/{username}")